On this page we provide you answers and questions all about the hard- and software product portfolio.

 - Memory (RAM) usage

-Berghof PLCs provides the option in the web interface to perfom updates belated.
-By that it is easily possible to install a firmware or a license on the plc afterwards.
-All update files for our PLCs are so called “TGZ” archive files, which can be acquired from the downloadarea of our homepage or from the Technical Support.
+Berghof controllers provide the option in the web interface to perfom updates later on.
+By that it is easily possible to install a firmware or a license on the controller afterwards.
+All update files for our controller are so called “TGZ” archive files, which can be acquired from the downloadarea of our homepage or from the Technical Support.

 For the majority of the configuration or when performing an update, the PLC has to be rebooted for the changed to take effect.
 In order to not turn off the power every time to perform a reboot, this feature can be found in the web interface of the PLC.